rapidsai/rmm/python/rmm/docs/guide.md

 ## Memory statistics and profiling

-RMM has a tool for tracking memory statistics and memory profiling.
-It can be enabled in two ways:
+RMM can profile memory usage and track memory statistics by using either of the following:
   - Use the context manager `rmm.statistics.statistics()` to enable statistics tracking for a specific code block.
   - Call `rmm.statistics.enable_statistics()` to enable statistics tracking globally.

-Common to both usages is that they modify the currently active RMM memory resource.
+Both methods modify the currently active RMM memory resource.
 A `StatisticsResourceAdaptor` is pushed onto the current RMM memory resource stack and must remain the topmost resource throughout the statistics tracking:
 ```python
 >>> import rmm
 >>> import rmm.statistics